 Provider Quality Monitoring: Provider Quality Monitoring functions include but are not limited to the service site assessments of all providers as outlined in AMPM Policy 910.
-The Contractor shall conduct comprehensive onsite quality audits of each location where members receive services including bi-annual service site assessments of Adult and Child developmental homes as outlined in A.R.S. §36-591-592.
+The Contractor shall conduct comprehensive onsite quality audits of each location where members receive services.